IGITUGraz/LSNN-official/README.md

 ## Troubleshooting

 ### Possible incompatibility with tf.variable_scope(..., reuse=??)
 The LIF and ALIF cells defined in `spiking_models.py` behave almost like any tensorflow cell.
-However, we define the tensorflow variables during initilization of the cell object.
+However, we define the tensorflow variables during initilization of the cell object instead of using the high level function `get_variables(...)` or `add_weights(...)` in Keras.

-Instead, the default tensorflow cells define variables during the first call(...) of the cell object.
-This leads to some incompatibility with some deep learning framework like Ray for deep RL.
+This leads to some incompatibility with some deep learning frameworks when cell objects created at different places are assumed to share parameters.
+To fix it, we recommend rewriting the variable definitions, but the compatibility with the rewiring package might becomes more tricky.
-To fix this one has to move the variable initialization into the __call__ method as done for standard tensorflow cells.

 ### Wrong compilation of tensorflow